 Doctors of Chiropractic – often referred to as chiropractors or chiropractic physicians – practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.

 The most common therapeutic procedure performed by doctors of chiropractic is known as “spinal manipulation,” also called “chiropractic adjustment.”
 The purpose of this treatment is to restore spinal joint mobility and reduce painful symptoms.
 At our office we focus on techniques that often do not involve standard “popping” style manipulation.
 Treatments include spinal traction, impulse adjusting, stretching, mobilization and individualized exercise.

 Spinal damage and injury can be caused by traumatic events, lifting injuries, or through repetitive stresses, such as routinely sitting and repetitively poor posture.
 These stresses cause spinal tissue damage and lead to inflammation, pain, and diminished function.
-These things can have a negative impact on the brain and nervous system and can lead to a number of unwanted symptoms.
-Chiropractic treatment to the affected area can help to restore mobility and can alleviate pain and muscle tightness, allowing tissues to heal.

 Information provided by ACA